lkilpela/minishell/README.md

 - Have a working history
 - Search and launch the right executable (based on the PATH variable or using a relative or an absolute path)
 - Avoid using more than one global variable to indicate a received signal
-- Not interpret unclosed quotes or special characters which are not required by the subject such as \ (backslash) or ; (semicolon)
 - Handle `’` (single quote) and `"`(double quote) in command input
 - Implement redirections:
 	- `<` redirect input